imphys/smlm_classification2d/README.md

 ## Installation on Linux

-Use the following commands to build the necessary libraries for this software:
+Use the following commands to build the necessary libraries for this software (after making sure all the depencies are present, see and of this page):

 ```bash